 Method:

 1. Preheat oven to 450*.
 Place the bones, carrots, leek middles, onion and garlic in the roasting pan.
-Cook for 20 minutes, toss/turn the bones so both sides get caramelized and toast for another 20 minutes.
+Cook for 25 minutes, toss/turn the bones so both sides get caramelized and toast for another 25 minutes or until GBD (golden brown/delicious).
+Pour off the fat and save for future cooking!

-2. In a 6-quart stock pot add celery, leek tops, bay leaves, peppercorns and vinegar.
+2. In a large stock pot add celery, leek tops, bay leaves, peppercorns and vinegar.
 Put everything from the roasting pan in.
 Pour 4 cups of water into the roasting pan, using a wooden spoon, scrape up all the caramelization from the bottom of the pan (this is flavor that cannot be replaced), then pour into the pot.
 Do this 2 more times or until the bones are covered.
-It will be about 12 cups.
+If you have a stainless steel roasting pan that can be placed right on the stovetop like this, just add water to it and scrape up the caramelization at the bottom of the pan.

 3. Bring to a boil, then a low simmer for 12-24 hours.
+Add more water as it evaporates to keep the bones covered.
+You want to get every last bit out of these nutrient dense bones!
 If you need to put it away overnight, simply cool it down, put it in the refrigerator overnight and put it back to a low simmer the next day.
+I recruit everyone in the house to keep an eye on it and add to it when needed.

 Use the broth within a few days of preparing it.
 The collagen that is broken down over the long simmer period makes this gelatinous broth incredibly nutritious, great for joints and skin!
 Beyond the skin and joints, bone broth is great for gut health and your immune system and has high quality protein.